 On November 7, 1997, Camden Sylvia and Michael Sullivan went out for an evening jog in Manhattan.
 They were never heard from again.
 Sylvia’s mother tried to get ahold of the couple, and even went into their loft to check in.
-Everything in the apartment was in normal condition, with the movie the couple planned to watch that night still sitting on their coffee table, and investigators were left stumped.
+Everything in the apartment was in normal condition, with the movie the couple planned to watch that night still sitting on their coffee table.
+Investigators were left stumped.

 Rodriguez eventually served time in prison for identity theft and tax fraud.
-Till this day, Rodriguez denies any involvement with the couple’s disappearance, and neither Sylvia or Sullivan have been found.
+To this day, Rodriguez denies any involvement with the couple’s disappearance, and neither Sylvia or Sullivan have been found.

 Abigail Williams and Liberty German

-On February 13, 2017, Abigail Williams and Liberty German were dropped off at an abandoned railway near a hiking path in Delphi, Indiana by Liberty’s older sister.
+On February 13, 2017, Abigail Williams and Liberty German were dropped off by Liberty’s older sister at an abandoned railway near a hiking path in Delphi, Indiana.
 The two girls promised to meet with a family member near a bridge later on that day, but the duo never showed up.

 At first the police didn’t expect any foul play, but the girls’ bodies were found the next day about half a mile away from the bridge.
 The only lead investigators had were Snapchat uploads of the girls walking along the railroad, and an unidentified man approaching them.
 The last thing that remains from their encounter is a chilling audio clip of the man saying, “Down the hill.”

-On December 14, 1991, ten-year-old Jerome Cantet told his mother, Dominique, that he was going to quickly get her a gift for Christmas at the Les Quatre Temps shopping center in Paris, France.
+On December 14, 1991, ten-year-old Jerome Cantet told his mother, Dominique, that he was going to step out and get her a gift for Christmas at the Les Quatre Temps shopping center in Paris, France.
 They agreed to meet in 30 minutes at the top of the escalators, but he never returned.

 Later on that evening, Dominique informed the police that her son was missing.
 When the cops investigated the scene, all they found was Jerome’s skateboard.
 According to the report, Jerome had apparently gotten into a car and vanished.

-To make things all the more disturbing, Dominique got a phone call two months later from someone she recognized as her son saying, “Mum mum I am going to die.
+To make things all the more disturbing, Dominique got a phone call two months later from someone she believed was her son saying, “Mum, mum I am going to die.
 He hits me, come and get me.”
 Jerome was never found, and his case still remains unsolved.

-Jill Dando was a huge television personality in the UK during the 90s.
+Jill Dando was a huge television personality in the U.K. during the 1990s.
 Perhaps ironically, she was best known for her hosting gig with BBC’s Crimewatch.
 On April 26, 1999, when Dando was entering her home in London, she was shot in the head.
 Her body was discovered a few minutes later by her neighbor Helen Doble; Dando was pronounced dead on arrival at the hospital.

 From a crazy fan to Balkan hitmen, there are tons of theories surrounding Dando’s grisly murder.
-More recently in a documentary, a detective on Dando’s case said her case “will never be solved.”
+In a recent documentary, a detective on Dando’s case said her case “will never be solved.”